ldilley/UOX3/README.md

 </details>
 </details>

-### Option B) Visual Studio 2017/2019 and CMake ([Free Community edition](https://visualstudio.microsoft.com/downloads/))
+### Option c) command line cmake
 <details>
-  <summary>Visual Studio 2017/2019 and CMake</summary>

-*This option requires installing the Visual Studio toolset named **Linux development with C++** and the component called **Visual C++ tools for CMake and Linux**.
-Use the Visual Studio Installer to modify your install of Visual Studio if you don't already have these installed!
-This approach compiles SpiderMonkey to a separate DLL (**js32.dll**) file that needs to live inside the same folder as the main UOX3 executable, and currently only supports compiling a **32-bit** version of UOX3.*

-1) Start Visual Studio and use **File > Open > CMake** and select *CMakeLists.txt* in the root project folder (*Example: **D:\UOX3***). **Don't** open the similarly named file in the source folder directly.
-2) After Visual Studio is done loading the project and has generated some necessary files, select **CMake > Change CMake Settings > UOX3** from the toolbar menu, and select either *x86-Debug* or *x86-Release* depending on what kind of build you want to make - or do this using the Solution Configuration select menu.
-3) When Visual Studio is done switching to the new configuration, select **CMake > Build All** from the toolbar menu to start compiling UOX3.
-4) When done, you'll find **uox3.exe** and **js32.dll** in a subfolder named **out** of the root project folder, more specifically **/UOX3/out/build/x86-Debug** or **x86-Release**, based on the selected configuration.
-5) Note that the **js32.dll** file must be copied to the same folder as UOX3.exe.
+  <summary>Developers Terminal CMake</summary>
+1) Goto the Windows Start menu, and open a Developer Command for VS2022 Prompt
+2) Navigate to the **UOX3\Build** directory
+3) enter the following commands
+ 'cmake ../source -DCMAKE_BUILD_TYPE=Release -G"NMake Makefiles"' - Generates make files for building 'cmake --build . --config Release' - Builds the system
+4) A **uox3.exe** should now be present in the UOX3/Build folder

 </details>

 ---

-Once done compiling, you can copy your new **uox3.exe** (and if using CMake, **js32.dll**) file from the appropriate output folders (depending on which method and configuration you used) to the root folder of your actual UOX3 project.
+Once done compiling, you can copy your new **uox3.exe** file from the appropriate output folders (depending on which method and configuration you used) to the root folder of your actual UOX3 project.
 You'll also need to copy the files and folders contained within the **data** subfolder of the UOX3 repository, if you don't already have these.

 **It is recommended** to run your UOX3 shard from a separate, dedicated folder instead of the data folder in your local UOX3 git repository, to avoid potential git conflicts and accidental overwrites when pulling updates to UOX3 from GitHub in the future.